googleinterns/open-sesame/CONTRIBUTING.md

 pull requests are approved by two team members and pass continuous integration checks, an OpenSesame member will squash and merge your pul request with the master branch.
-After approval and merging, the site will be redeployed on a quaterly basis.
+After approval and merging, the site will be redeployed on a monthly basis.
 This is done to ensure that we get a good amount of progress onto the website before new versions are rolled out.

 If you want to contribute, start working through the OpenSesame codebase,